Diolinux/PhotoGIMP/README.md

 ![](https://github.com/Diolinux/PhotoGIMP/blob/master/.var/app/org.gimp.GIMP/config/GIMP/2.10/splashes/photogimp-diolinux-splash.png)

 # PhotoGIMP
-A simple Patch for GIMP 2.10+ for Photoshop Users
+A simple Patch for GIMP 2.10+ to help all Photoshop Users.

 * Tool organization to mimic the position of Adobe's Photoshop;
 * Hundreds of new fonts by default;